-Project Results: Kleinfelder’s recommendations should help POLB realize savings of $2 million in foundation construction, costs by utilizing shallow foundations and ground improvement techniques for the maintenance building, instead of driven piles.
-Our recommendations should save another $500,000 by processing and reusing concrete and asphalt from site demolition as base material and general fill.
+in foundation construction costs by utilizing shallow foundations and ground improvement techniques for the maintenance building, instead of driven piles.
+Futhermore, we helped our client save an additional $500,000 by processing and reusing concrete and asphalt from site demolition as base material and general fill.